Szymon-Czuszek/SAS-Data-Science/README.md

 This SAS SQL query demonstrates how to create a new table by selecting all records from an existing dataset using the PROC SQL procedure.
 It provides a way to store and manipulate data for further analysis or reporting purposes.

+## SAS SQL Example: Creating a New Table with Filtered Data

+This SAS SQL query creates a new table named "male_students" by selecting all records from the existing dataset "sashelp.class" where the sex is 'M'.

+### Explanation:

+1. **PROC SQL Statement:**
+   - The PROC SQL statement initiates the SQL procedure.

+2. **CREATE TABLE Statement:**
+   - The CREATE TABLE statement is used to define and create a new table named "male_students".
+   - The AS keyword specifies that the new table will be created based on the result of a query.

+3. **SELECT Statement:**
+   - The SELECT statement retrieves all columns (represented by '*') from the existing dataset "sashelp.class".

+4. **FROM Clause:**
+   - The FROM clause specifies the source dataset "sashelp.class" from which data will be selected.

+5. **WHERE Clause:**
+   - The WHERE clause filters the records based on the condition that sex is 'M'.

+6. **QUIT Statement:**
+   - The QUIT statement ends the SQL procedure.

+This SAS SQL query demonstrates how to create a new table by selecting specific records from an existing dataset based on certain criteria using the PROC SQL procedure.
+It allows for the creation of targeted subsets of data for further analysis or reporting purposes.

 ## Usage

 Clone the repository to your local machine.